Private vs. Public Colleges: What’s the Difference?

 What Are Public and Private Schools?

-Public colleges and universities are higher education institutions that are mainly funded by state governments, whereas private colleges and universities rely on student tuition fees, alumni, and endowments to fund their academic programs.
+Public colleges and universities are higher education institutions that are mainly funded by state governments.
+In contrast, private colleges and universities rely more heavily on student tuition fees, alumni donations, and endowments to fund their academic programs.

 4 Key Differences Between Private and Public Colleges

-Because private schools rely on tuition for a large portion of their funding, the cost of attendance is usually much higher.
-Currently, the average tuition price at private, four-year colleges is $37,650 — about 250% higher than the average cost for public, in-state students.
+Because private schools rely on tuition for a larger portion of their funding, the cost of attendance is usually much higher.
+Currently, the average tuition price at private, four-year colleges is $30,065.

 When it comes to program offerings, private colleges — particularly liberal arts colleges — tend to offer fewer academic majors than public colleges.
-This isn't necessarily a bad thing, however, as students who know what they want to study can benefit from private colleges that offer a specialized focus in their field of interest.
+This isn't necessarily a bad thing, though.
+Students who know what they want to study can benefit from private colleges that offer a specialized focus in their field of interest.

-Students who are undecided going into college may prefer to attend a public university that has a wider variety of majors and minors to choose from.
+Students who are undecided going into college may prefer to attend a public university with a wider variety of majors and minors to choose from.

-By contrast, private colleges tend to have fewer student resources and research facilities.
+By contrast, many private colleges have fewer student resources and research facilities.
 One exception to this is private research universities, such as Johns Hopkins University and Cornell University, which spend billions of dollars on research and development each year.

 Though dozens of private research universities are similar in this regard, most smaller private colleges simply can't match public schools' research efforts.

-Both public and private colleges provide federal financial aid to students, but private institutions often have more money available to award grants and scholarships due to their large endowment funds.
+Both public and private colleges provide federal financial aid to students.
+Private institutions, however, often have more money available to award grants and scholarships due to their large endowment funds.
 In addition, they frequently offer more sizable tuition discounts than public schools.